-The term 'Velocity of Money' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Velocity of Money' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The velocity of money proves to be the speed at which money is changing hands.
 When the velocity of money is higher, then money is rapidly going from one hand to the next.
 This allows for a comparatively smaller amount of the money supply to cover a significant number of purchases.
 Conversely, if the velocity of money turns out to be lower, then the money is going from one hand to the next at a slower rate.
 This requires a greater supply of money to cover the same quantity of purchases.

 The velocity of money is never the same.
 Such velocity will change along with the preferences of consumers.
 Besides this, it goes up and down as prices or money’s real value fall or rise.
 Should the real value of money prove to be lower, then the levels of prices are higher.
 A greater quantity of bills would have to be utilized to pay for purchases.
 Assuming that money supply is constant, velocity of money has to go up to be able to pay for all purchases.
 The velocity of money also shifts as the Fed changes the money supply.
 These changes might cause price levels and money’s value to stay the same.